ankitects/anki-manual/src/files.md

     type dump.txt | sqlite3 temp.file

 Make sure you use temp.file - do not put collection.anki2 on the right, or you will blank out the file.
-When you’re done, proceed to the final step.
+When you're done, proceed to the final step.

 ### Final Step

-Check that you didn’t get an error message, and that temp.file is not empty.
-The procedure optimizes the collection in the process, so it’s normal for the new file to be somewhat smaller than the old one.
+Check that you didn't get an error message, and that temp.file is not empty.
+The procedure optimizes the collection in the process, so it's normal for the new file to be somewhat smaller than the old one.

-When you’ve confirmed the file is not empty:
+When you've confirmed the file is not empty:

 - rename the original collection.anki2 file to something else